alexanderlarsen/Saneject/README.md

 }
 ```

-Now you can drag the `GameManagerProxy` asset into any `[SerializeInterface] IGameManager` field, whether it’s in a scene, a prefab, or resolved through injection.
+Now you can drag the `GameManagerProxy` asset into any `[SerializeInterface] IGameManager` field, whether it's in a scene, a prefab, or resolved through injection.

 #### Resolve strategies